Appointment booking

 Question actions, saved attributes, Add to leads, LiveChat transfer, transcripts, tickets, workflow allowances, and AI-resolution usage.

-Useful for designed intake and support handoff; do not treat it as a native booking tool without separate proof.
+Useful for designed intake and support handoff; do not treat it as a native booking tool without separate documentation.

 Setup checklist